ramonamaltan/aroundhome/README.md

 This API gives you information about partners that are specified in a service.

+As of now the serviceName should be `flooring` but other services can be added later.

 The location of all our partners is somewhere within or in the proximity to berlin.
 When making requests search for a lat/long within berlin to find partners closeby.